nus-cs2113-AY2223S1/tp/docs/team/kohnh.md

 - **Saving and Reading from Hard Disk**
   - What it does: Saves the application state periodically
   - Justification: This ensures that there will e no data loss if the programme suddenly crashes.
 We also want the users to not have to input their timetable everytime the application is loaded.
   - Highlights: Initially the format of saving the file was not specified and the storage class was implemented in a simplistic way.
-However there was a change in idea to be able to export and import as a NUSMods link which meant that the whole functionality had to be reworked.
+However, there was a change in idea to be able to export and import as a NUSMods link which meant that the whole functionality had to be reworked.
 Parts of the function was refactored into a new link class to isolate the function of each class.

 - **Parsing of NUSMods link**
   - What it does: Handles both converting the current application state into a NUSMods link and vice-versa from a NUSMods link to update the current state.